-We offer three principal types of credit products: credit cards, commercial credit products and consumer installment loans.
+Through our platforms, we offer three principal types of credit products: credit cards, commercial credit products and consumer installment loans.
 We also offer a debt cancellation product.

-The following table sets forth each credit product by type and indicates the percentage of our total loan receivables that are under standard terms only or pursuant to a promotional financing offer at December 31, 2015.
+The following table sets forth each credit product by type and indicates the percentage of our total loan receivables that are under standard terms only or pursuant to a promotional financing offer at December 31, 2016.